 ANT 460 Anthropology Internship (A)Prerequisite: departmental approval.

 Allows students to conduct an internship in an off-campus work setting, nonprofit organization, health or social services setting, museum or zoo.
-Includes the department's Cultural Anthropology Intern Program in which students maintain a field journal, meet periodically with a faculty advisor, and write a final report.
+Typically, apart from one's internship duties, Interns will maintain a field journal, meet periodically with a faculty advisor, and write a final report or equivalent applied project.
 3-6 Cr.

 ANT 462 Museum Internship (A)